Score-based Conditional Out-of-Distribution Augmentation for Graph Covariate Shift: Score-based Conditional Out-of-Distribution Diffusion Augmentation ( )

-\textbf{Score-based Graph Generation} $p\left(G\right)$ in Equation~\ref{eq:probability_aug} is the distribution of unlabelled graphs, which can be captured by score-based generative model~\citep{song2020score}.
-The foundational work by~\citep{song2020score} introduced a method for modeling the diffusion process of data into noise and vice versa using stochastic differential equations (SDEs).
+In this work, we focus on diffusion over continuous features to address distribution shifts that occur not only in discrete graph structures but also in continuous node and edge features.
+The foundational work~\cite{song2020score} introduced a method for modeling the diffusion process of data into noise and vice versa using stochastic differential equations (SDEs).
 For graph generation, this diffusion process gradually corrupts graphs into a prior distribution like the normal distribution.
-The model subsequently samples noise from the prior distribution and learns a score function to denoise the perturbed graphs.
-Given an unlabeled graph $G$, we use continuous time $t \in[0, T]$ to index the diffusion steps $\left\{G_{t}\right\}_{t=1}^T$ of the graph, where $G_{0}$ represents the original distribution and $G_{T}$ follows a prior distribution.
-The forward diffusion process from the graph to the prior distribution is defined through an Itô SDE:
+As illustrated in Figure~\ref{fig:ooda_schematic}, given an unlabeled graph $G$, we use continuous time $t \in[0, T]$ to index the diffusion steps $\left\{G_{t}\right\}_{t=1}^T$ of the graph, where $G_{0}$ represents the original distribution and $G_{T}$ follows a prior distribution.
+The forward diffusion process from the graph to the prior distribution is defined via an Itô SDE: